emilytag/word_index/README.md

 ### thoughts
 - the story text file is currently hardcoded, ideally that will be configurable
 - ideally the story text processing would work on app startup or maybe from a file upload? tbd

+# thursday may 18 (3 hours)
+- [x] had to finagle a few dependencies and settings but populated the JSON of word index data into the django datastore
+- [x] wrote the GET route to return the expected index info for queries
+- [x] wrote unit tests for lemmatization and a simple integration test for the GET route
+  - [ ] need to figure out